 Xanax, a drug often prescribed for anxiety, is just such a drug.
 It is so commonly prescribed that a character can mention it, and the writers can be confident that everyone at home knows just what it is and what it used for.
 And so everybody—the studio audience, the folks at home on the couch, or (in a pinch) the laugh track—laughs.

 But here’s the thing: Xanax (generic name: alprazolam) is no laughing matter.
 Especially if it is misused.
-And because it is the most frequently prescribed psychiatric drug in the United States, there are plenty of opportunities for misuse.
+And addiction to Xanax is the most frequently prescribed psychiatric drug in the United States, there are plenty of opportunities for misuse.

 Let’s take a closer look at Xanax—both the ways it can help and the ways it can harm.